HelloBeastie/HelloBeastie.github.io/about.md

 # [](#About)About

-We offer an extra lesson service made with the intent of getting rid of the annoying aspects of extra lessons as we have experienced them.
-The lessons are given by fully qualified individuals, a rare case in the world of extra lessons, who are intent on making their knowledge something the students can call their own, also a rare alternative to the convential parrot style learning.
-We track performance in order to give accurate data based feedback and reporting.
-This is important as a diagnostic tool since recovery can only be expected if problems can clearly be stated.
-An effort is made to reduce fees when possible and to accommodate those who require help at times tutors are ordinarily not available.
-We provide higher quality tuition at lower prices.
+We offer an extra lesson service with the intent of optimising your potential.
+We do not only focus on subject content, but also effective ways to access and learn information.
+All our tutors are graduates in the fields of Mathematics and Science, and are intent on imparting knowledge to students, a rare alternative to the convential "parrot-style" learning.
+We track students' performance in order to report accurate data-based feedback.
+This is an important as improvement can only be expected if problems are clearly stated and identified.
+An effort is made to reduce fees when possible - we provide high quality tuition at a lower price.

 * * *
 ## [](#Your Tutor)Your Tutor